 3412@2 F80:FFC@.1 !000000:F00000@+3

 The first expression searches for 0x1234 in a file containing little-endian 16-bit values.
 The second searches a bit stream for five set bits followed by five zero bits.
 The third can be used to search a WAV file with 24-bit big-endian samples for samples that exceed 1/16 the maximum value, after the header has been skipped manually.
 It already demonstrates negation of the match criterion:

 Non-matches: If the search pattern is prepended by an exclamation point "!", values not matching the pattern are searched for.

 If you are going to compile hexedit manually, you can download the patch here.

 If you use the Gentoo Linux distribution, you can alternatively download an ebuild incorporating the patch.
-See here for brief instructions on how to create the necessary portage overlay.

 If you use the Arch Linux distribution, you can download a tarball containing a PKGBUILD and the patch.
 This page on the Arch Linux Wiki describes how to build and install PKGBUILDS.